SeanNeedham/PixelPlay-Analytics/README.md

 #### Expected Impact:
 - A more diversified acquisition mix and regional growth that delivers stronger retained revenue rather than being disproportionately eroded by refunds.

-## Business Problem

-PixelPlay is a fictional gaming retailer with transactional data covering customers, products, regions, sales and refunds.
-However, the data is spread across multiple raw datasets and contains inconsistencies and data-quality issues, making it difficult to produce a reliable, consolidated view of business performance.

-Stakeholders require a trusted reporting solution that brings this information together and provides clear visibility of revenue, order volumes, customer behaviour, product performance, regional trends and refunds to support more informed commercial decision-making.

 ## Project Objectives